 Cherry Vinaigrette

-This versatile dressing is featured with the Arugula Cherry Salad, but it works very nicely with roast chicken or duck, charred hanging tender steak, pork chops or roasts, or grilled salmon or swordfish.
-The cherry syrup used in the vinaigrette is a tart or sour cherry syrup produced in Eastern Europe and is used for drinks (sodas and cocktails), but has other applications.
-Use it like you would pomegranate syrup or molasses.
-You can find it at the Corralitos Market and Sausage Company or other specialty grocery stores.
+This versatile vinaigrette is featured with the Arugula Cherry Salad, but it also pairs beautifully with roast chicken or duck, charred hanger steak, pork chops or roasts, and grilled salmon or swordfish.
+The key ingredient is a tart cherry syrup, commonly produced in Eastern Europe and often used for sodas or cocktails.
+It works much like pomegranate molasses, lending both sweetness and acidity.
+Look for it at the Corralitos Market and Sausage Company or other specialty grocers.

 INGREDIENTS: